 Eastrop is part of the GLOW maths hub and we buy into the support of an external maths consultant, Liz Hopkins.
 We follow the Can-Do Maths approach written by Liz Hopkins and Steve Lomax which was introduced at Eastrop in October 2019.

 Our maths leader is Mr. Mazonowicz.
-He works closely with Mrs. Oldridge and Mrs. Spencer, co-leaders of maths at Southfield.
+He works closely with Miss Alder, leader of mathematics at Southfield Junior School.

 Our Maths Vision for Eastrop

 In line with the aims of the National Curriculum for Mathematics, we aim to ensure that all children gain:

 - a deep and sustainable learning in mathematics which they are able to apply to a range of contexts